InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 abilities, having successfully defended the pontiff from every assassination attempt to date.
 (This is an unprecedented feat.
 Almost every recent pontiff has either been assassinated or resigned out of fear of a plot.
-Eve is thus directly responsible for a great improvement in the political stability of the realm.)
+Eve is thus directly responsible for a marked improvement in the political stability of the realm.)

 She is mute.
 No one knows exactly why, but her brain does show some physiological abnormalities.